Multiverse-io/build_pipeline/README.md

 `--cwd path` - the path in which to look for the build_pipeline config.json and build scripts.
 Defaults to "."

-`--sr`       - save-result: saves the results of this run to "<cwd>/previous_run_result.json"

-`--ff`       - from-failed: sets save-result (--sr) and also if "<cwd>/previous_run_result.json" exists, then only build steps that were either failed or not started from the previous build will run.
+`--ff`       - from-failed: saves the results of this run to "<cwd>/previous_run_result.json", and if sed file already exists, then only build steps that were either failed or not started from the previous build will run.
 Previously successful build steps will not be run.
-If no previous_run_result.json file is found then I exit and tell you I couldn't do as you asked.
+Cannot be set with --ra. from-failed is smart enough to know that if all the build steps we were about to run were going to be skipped - to instead run all the steps.

+`--ra`       - run-all: in the event that from-failed mode is set by an environment variable, this can be used to override it and force all build steps to run (as is the default behaviour).
+Cannot be set with --ff

 ### Enviroment Variables
 Some `./bp run` options be set by enviroment variables.

 In the case of an option being set by both by a command line argument and an environment variable - the command line argument takes precdent.

-In other words `BUILD_PIPELINE_SAVE_RESULT=false ./bp run --sr` _will_ save the result
+In other words `BUILD_PIPELINE_FROM_FAILED=false ./bp run --ff` _will_ set run-from-failed mode

-`BUILD_PIPELINE_SAVE_RESULT=true|false` - the same as setting the command line argument `--sr` (see above)

 `BUILD_PIPELINE_FROM_FAILED=true|false` - the same as setting the command line argument `--ff` (see above)